Magic Trip: Production

+Indeed, there is a lot about the bus ride that really isn't anything more profound than a frat house road trip.
+(And, because of that, the police didn't seem to mind: they couldn't even imagine the idea of LSD and never thought to arrest Cassady even though he didn't have a valid driver's license.)

+Release

 Magic Trip was released in the United States on August 5, 2011, by Magnolia Pictures.
 The film's soundtrack includes excerpts from several songs by the Grateful Dead.

 Reception

 In The New York Times, critic Stephen Holden wrote:

 This distillation of home movies shot by the author Ken Kesey and his friends, known as the Merry Pranksters, chronicles their acid-fueled cross-country bus trip in 1964 from California to New York to visit the World's Fair.
 Thanks partly to Tom Wolfe's raised-eyebrow account, The Electric Kool-Aid Acid Test, that bohemian lark has been retrospectively hailed as the flash point of the emerging hippie counterculture...